Burn Injury Pathophysiology - A Legal Perspective

 Can The Jury See Your Gruesome Pictures and the Rules of Evidence?

-Most of the time, gruesome photographs of burns are not shown juries.
+Most of the time, gruesome photographs of burns are not shown to juries.
 Often they are too prejudicial in stirring up emotions.
 So the probative value is not enough to get them into evidence.

 That way, you can effectively get excludable, probative evidence admitted into the trial.
 And that can often make or break the value of a case.
 There are common agents, and there are great ones.
 In a victim's burn claim, you have to make sure you are getting a pro.
-The margins of error are simply too thin
+The margins of error are too thin.

 What About Potentially Savable Tissue?